tkn-tub/virtual-cycling-environment/README.md

 # Virtual Cycling Environment (VCE)

-Virtual Environment for realistic Cycling Behavior
+Virtual Cycling Environment for interactive bicycling experiments with vehicle-to-anything (V2X) communication.

-See our [website](https://www.ccs-labs.org/software/vce/) for more information.
+See our [website](https://www.tkn.tu-berlin.de/software/vce/) for more information.

 ## Summary